selabhvl/dat250public/expassignments/expass1.md

 - Add Dependency: Spring Web

 When you are done, click on `Generate` to download a ZIP file containing the application starter template.
-Place the file at a location that you will find again, unzip it, and try running the following gradle tasks:
+Place the file at a location that you will find again, unzip it, open up a _shell session_ within that folder, and try running the following gradle tasks (commands are based on a POSIX shell, if you have a Windows shell: replace `./gradlew` with `gradlew.bat`):

 ```sh
 ./gradlew test